CWright2022/cwright2022.github.io/_posts/2023-8-14-facebook_scams.md

 This upset me greatly - to play to the emotions of people who have lost loved ones in crashes is, to me, morally wrong and evil.

 So what do you do when you're pursuing a cybersecurity degree and you see evil online?
 You take down those no-good scammers!

+## **Becoming an Imposter**

 First, some reconnaissance.
 Let's open this link on my computer (in a VM of course, for security) so I can see it on the big screen!